cprevost4/CCRB_Software/README.md

 ## Content

- - demo.m : demo file with minimal requirements
+ - demo.m : demo file with minimal requirements.

- -/data : contains simulations results, for speed purpose.
+ - /data : contains simulations results, for speed purpose.
 These results can also be obtained in the demo file.

  - /demos : contains demo files that produce tables and figures (including ```main.m```

  - /figures : where the figures are saved

  - /images : contains illustrative figures for this ```README.md```

  - /src : contains helpful files to run the demos

 ## Minimal requirements